physx2494/tally-tdls/README.md

 # Tally TDL Snippets

-A collection of useful Tally utilities that enhances the vanilla Tally experiance
+A collection of useful Tally utilities that enhances the vanilla Tally experience

 ## Getting Started